PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 Background
 ~~~~~~~~~~

-**Projection-Based Constrained Policy Optimization (PCPO)** is an iterative
+**Projection-Based Constrained Policy Optimization (PCPO)** is a two-stage
-method for optimizing policy in a two-stage process: the first stage performs a
+iterative method for optimizing policies.
+The first stage involves a local
-local reward improvement update.
-In contrast, the second stage reconciles any
+reward improvement update, while the second stage reconciles any constraint
-constraint violation by projecting the policy back onto the constraint set.
+violation by projecting the policy back onto the constraint set.

-PCPO is an improvement work based on **CPO** (:doc:`../saferl/cpo`).
-It
+PCPO is an improvement work based on **CPO** (:doc:`../saferl/cpo`),
-provides a lower bound on reward improvement and an upper bound on constraint
+which also provides lower bounds on reward improvement and upper bounds on
-violation for each policy update, just like CPO.
-PCPO further characterizes the
+constraint violation.

+In addition to these guarantees, PCPO characterizes its convergence based on
-convergence of PCPO based on two metrics: :math:`L2` norm and :math:`KL`
+two metrics: :math:`L2` norm and :math:`KL` divergence.
+It is designed to
-divergence.
-In a word, PCPO is a CPO-based algorithm dedicated to solving the problem of
-learning control policies that optimize a reward function while satisfying
+address the challenge of learning control policies that optimize a reward
+function while satisfying constraints, which is important for ensuring safety,
-constraints due to considerations of safety, fairness, or other costs.
+fairness, or other considerations.

 .. hint::

-    If you have not previously learned the CPO type of algorithm, to facilitate your complete understanding of the PCPO algorithm ideas introduced in this section, we strongly recommend that you read this article after reading the CPO tutorial (:doc:`./cpo`) we wrote.
+    If you are new to the CPO family of algorithms, we recommend reading CPO
+    tutorial (:doc:`./cpo`) to fully understand the concepts
+    introduced in this section.

 ------

 Optimization Objective
 ~~~~~~~~~~~~~~~~~~~~~~

 In the previous chapters, you learned that CPO solves the following optimization problems:

 .. math::
     :label: pcpo-eq-1